alepintaudi/music-generation/README.md

 ***Loss***

-Despite the poor results obtained in terms of both loss and accuracy, we observed that during the training and validation steps, our network overfitted.
+With the following results obtained in terms of both loss and accuracy, we observed that during the training and validation steps, our network overfitted.

 ![](Untitled-9e45504e-488c-420a-8134-8cab0aadf572.png)